Who can be a referee?

 In order to ensure programs receive the information they need to evaluate applicants, reference letters should include:

-- A confidentiality statement indicating that the applicant has not seen the letter
+- A confidentiality statement indicating that the applicant has not seen and will not receive a copy of the reference.

 - The date the letter was written